In-Image Ads: Everything Publishers Should Know

 Incorporating visuals in adverts continues to be the best way to capture the attention of your target audience.
 Almost half–or 47%-of marketers incorporate images in their content, including ads.
 In 2023, more than 75% of the marketing content of 21.9% of marketers contained visuals.

-You may be wondering how to earn extra revenue from advertisers without adding intrusive, annoying ads to your posts.
+You may wonder how to earn extra revenue from advertisers without adding intrusive, annoying ads to your posts.

 You have come to the right place.
 In this article, you’ll learn about in-image advertising, how it works, and why it’s great for your site.
 You’ll also discover four in-image advertising types.
 Let’s get started.